pascalbehmenburg/dedupe/README.md

-# File Deduplicator
+# Dedupe

-A Rust command line tool to find and manage duplicate files using blake3 hashes.
+A cli tool written in rust to find exactly identical files (by their file content) in a folder and optionally it's subfolders using blake3 hashes and multithreading.

 ## Features

 - Fast blake3 content hashing
-- Persistent caching of results
+- Persistent caching of results to re-use / re-index based of last file modification
-- File modification time tracking
 - Interactive duplicate management
 - Configurable duplicate file handling

+## Roadmap

+- [ ] Add option to delete duplicates instead of moving them
+  - [ ] Guess as to there being no ui users won't really like us selecting which of the duplicates to delete so maybe we need a terminal ui at some point
+- [ ] Better document usage especially the caching as it is not really obvious yet.
+- [ ] Filter logs to be more relevant to the actual program and not some thread infos
+- [ ] Add better logs to the program itself
+- [ ] Add an optional output log file

 ## Installation